 Most D&D Adventurers League games are public, in-person play events.
 Typical venues for these events are game and hobby stores, conventions, and public-accessible game day events.

-When the D&D Adventurers League begins with the Tyranny of Dragons storyline, you’ll have three paths you can take to begin on the road to adventure with a new character.
+With the Elemental Evil storyline, you’ll have three paths you can take to begin on the road to adventure with a new character.

 This is recommended for casual D&D players or those who want to experience the main storyline through game play.
 If you finish the whole adventure, surviving characters will be around 15th level!
 You can do this as a part of the D&D Encounters program in stores or play at home.
 Either way, as long as you track your play sessions on a D&D Adventurers League logsheet, it’s all official.
-Note that if you play it as a part of the D&D Encounters program, your DM will get the first few episodes of play (about 16-18 two-hour sessions’ worth) complimentary as a part of the program, which will take characters through their first few levels.
+Note that if you play it as a part of the D&D Encounters program, your DM will get the a portion of the adventure complimentary as a part of the program, which will take characters through their first few levels, providing weekly play for a few months.

 Play Lost Mine of Phandelver